 As a mother and philanthropist, Pam Omidyar is deeply committed to the flourishing of all children.
 Her work has supported increasing access to inclusive, equitable programs that serve the child’s social-emotional, cognitive and physical needs.
-From early-childhood programs for refugee children affected by trauma, violence, and displacement, to social-emotional curriculum for K-8 schoolchildren and adolescent well-being, Pam seeks to cultivate conditions where children and young adults can thrive.
+From early-childhood programs for refugee children affected by trauma, violence, and displacement, to social-emotional curriculum for K-8 schoolchildren and adolescent well-being, Pam seeks to cultivate conditions where children and young adults can be healthy and resilient.

-Pam has a bachelor’s degree in biology from Tufts University, studied plant molecular genetics from the University of California, Santa Cruz, and is in constant learning mode.
-She serves on other advisory boards and loves quilting and surfing with friends.
+Pam has a bachelor’s degree in biology from Tufts University, a master’s in plant molecular genetics from the University of California, Santa Cruz, and is a perpetual learner.
+She serves on several advisory and trustee boards, loves quilting and being in and on the ocean.